Pseudoxanthoma elasticum: Cardiovascular manifestations

-PXE may affect the gastrointestinal and cardiovascular systems.
-Gastrointestinal bleeding is a rare symptom and usually involved bleeding from the stomach.
-In the circulatory system, intermittent claudication, a condition in which cramping pain in the leg is induced by exercise, is a prominent feature.
-At later stages, coronary artery disease may develop, leading to angina and myocardial infarction (heart attack).
+PXE is caused by mineralization in connective tissues in mainly the skin, eyes, and blood vessels.
+As a result of mineralized buildup in the vascular wall, patients may be at a greater risk for intermittent claudication, a condition in which cramping pain in the leg is induced by exercise, and peripheral artery disease.
+Occlusions in cerebral arteries can lead to reduced or blocked blood flow, resulting in serious complications including transient ischemic attack (TIA) and stroke.
+Similarly, blockages in the coronary circulatory system, also called coronary artery disease may develop, leading to angina and myocardial infarction (heart attack).
 Cerebral ischemia in PXE is caused by small vessel occlusive disease.